-As the estimated annual mortality rate (0) is considered a minimum, it is unclear whether the level of humancaused mortality and serious injury exceeds the PBR (0.73).
-However, the estimated fishery mortality and serious injury in U. S. fisheries is zero and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
+As the estimated annual mortality rate (0.2) is considered a minimum, it is unclear whether the level of human-caused mortality and serious injury exceeds the PBR (0.7).
+Assuming the single mortality occurred in a U. S. fishery, the estimated fishery mortality and serious injury exceeds 10% of the PBR (0.07) and, therefore, cannot be considered to be insignificant and approaching a zero mortality and serious injury rate.
 The humpback whale is listed as "endangered" under the Endangered Species Act, and therefore designated as "depleted" under the MMPA.
 As a result, the Western North Pacific humpback whale stock is classified as a strategic stock.
-Reliable population trend data and the status of this stock relative to its Optimum Sustainable Population size are unknown.
-There are no known habitat issues that are of particular concern for this stock.
+Reliable population trend data and the status of this stock relative to its Optimum Sustainable Population size are currently unknown.
+Noise pollution from the U. S. Navy's Low Frequency Active sonar program and other anthropogenic sources (i.e., shipping) is a potential concern as to the health of this stock.